stephenpearson/rails_actioncable_demo/README.md

 # Description

-This is a simple test showing how an ActiveRecord model can be linked into an ExtJS 6 model via push notifications using ActionCable.
+This is a simple test showing how an ActiveRecord model can be linked into an ExtJS 6 model via push notifications using ActionCable in Rails 5.

 # Setup